 On extremely hot days when the sun is high overhead and a propane delivery has recently been made, the safety relief valve may open slightly allowing excess pressure to vent.
 If the relief valve is opened, the rubber cap will be removed from the top of the valve from the pressure buildup, as pictured above.
 DO NOT LOOK INTO THE RELIEF VALVE OR TAP IT WITH ANYTHING.
 Doing this may cause the relief valve to open all the way.
 The relief valve is doing what it is designed to do: releasing excess pressure from the tank.
 One way to remedy the situation is to cool the tank down by spraying water from a water hose on the tank surface.
 This will gradually cause the valve to close.

 The regulator vent allows the regulator to "breathe" during normal operation and functions as a pressure relief opening in an excess pressure situation.
 It should remain free of dirt and debris in order to operate properly.
 Propane regulators are manufactured with pressure relief devices built inside the regulator body and operate in a similar manner as that of a tank pressure relief valve.
 If triggered, the relief valve will open and allow gas to escape through the regulator vent.

 Propane tanks need periodic replacement of parts.
 Regulators, depending on the manufacturer, have to be changed out every 20 or 25 years as per code.
-We at Pacheco Oil & Gas change out tank relief valves 35 years after the date of manufacture.
-The remainder of tank parts are changed out as needed with no specific change out dates.
+At Pacheco Oil & Gas, we change out tank relief valves 35 years after the date of manufacture.
+The remainder of tank parts are changed out as needed, with no specific change out dates.